Jane Jensen (video game designer): Gabriel Knight

-In 1997, Jensen published a novelization of the first Gabriel Knight game.
-A second Gabriel Knight novelization followed in 1998.
+Later work

 In 1999, Jensen published her first non-adapted novel, Millennium Rising (later retitled Judgment Day).
 Her fourth book, Dante's Equation was published in 2003 and was nominated for the Philip K. Dick Award.

 Jensen has been involved in designing casual online games at Oberon Media, of which she is a co-founder.
 Her work in the hidden object/light adventure category can partially be credited with moving casual games in the direction of full adventure games in puzzle and story sophistication.
-Some of her more notable recent games include Deadtime Stories (2009) and Dying for Daylight (2010).
-After leaving Oberon in 2011, she briefly worked at Zynga.
+An interviewer asked whether it was a big adjustment to tailor her stories to more casual gameplay.
+Jensen answered, "I still wanted to, and was able to, tell stories.
+I did a few Agatha Christie adaptations, James Patterson, and Charlaine Harris.
+And I did a few of those games which were my own creation.
+It was always tempting to work in more adventure game elements like inventory, which we did use somewhat.
+I've always loved puzzles, so it wasn't difficult to shift to casual games."
+Some of her more notable games for Oberon include Deadtime Stories (2009) and Dying for Daylight (2010).
+After leaving in 2011, she briefly worked at Zynga.

 Jensen's next big adventure game Gray Matter was developed by Wizarbox and published by dtp entertainment in 2010.
 The game, originally intended to be developed by Hungarian software house Tonuzaba, switched to another developer, French company Wizarbox in 2008: as a result, the tentative release was changed and shifted to 2010.
 Jensen was also a story consultant on Phoenix Online Studios' 2012 adventure game Cognition: An Erica Reed Thriller.